-NUR103 Nursing Science and Practice II

-Builds on material learned in NUR101 and NUR102.
+NUR103 Nursing Science and Practice II 9 credits (5 lec, 12 lab hrs/wk) Builds on material learned in NUR101 and NUR102.
 Previously learned concepts and skills are integrated and applied to the planning and delivery of nursing care to clients of all ages undergoing surgery, and to clients experiencing common disorders in the endocrine and gastrointestinal systems.
-Care of childbearing women and families is also a focus.
+Care of child-bearing women and families is also a focus.
 Basic human need for sleep and rest is studied and applied to a variety of patient care situations.
 Clinical experiences include operating room, maternity and medical surgical nursing.

-Prerequisites: NUR101 and NUR102 with a C or better.
+Prerequisites: NUR102 with a C or better.

-NUR201 Nursing Science and Practice III
+NUR201 Nursing Science and Practice III 9 credits (5 lec, 12 lab hrs/wk)

 Builds on concepts learned in NUR101, 102, and 103.
 The student will learn to care for clients experiencing acute alterations in functional health patterns related to orthopedics, the renal system, cancer, the pediatric client and family and the geriatric client and family.
 Students will complete this course with the LPN Capstone, the beginning of their professional status as a licensed practitioner.

-Prerequisites: NUR101, NUR102 and NUR103 with a C or better, or admission into NUR201 through advanced placement as an LPN, and BI231, BI232, and BI233 with a C or better.
+Prerequisites: NUR103 with a C or better, or admission into NUR201 through advanced placement as an LPN, and BI231, BI232, and BI233 with a C or better.